Today you’re going to learn if vaping is bad for your health.

 Interestingly enough, former and someday e-cigarette use was not associated with having an increased risk of heart attack.

 Former and some-day (regular) cigarette smokers, on the other hand, do have an increased risk of heart attack.

 The highest risk of heart attack was associated with persons who used both e-cigarettes and regular cigarettes daily.

 This last finding suggests that e-cigarette use is an independent risk factor for heart attack, on top of regular cigarette use.

-Daily e-cigarette-use might raise your risk of a heart attack.
+Daily e-cigarette-use is associated with increased risk of a heart attack.

-Survey-based studies aren't the most trustworthy studies to make hard health-based conclusions.
+Survey-based studies aren’t the most trustworthy studies to come to hard health-based conclusions.

 But it’s probably safe to say that:

 The more your vaping is contributing to increased risk of heart attack.

 Based on this study, we can say that:

-If you want to reduce heart-attack risk to the best of your ability, don't vape, but especially don't smoke!
+If you want to reduce heart-attack risk to the best of your ability, don’t vape or smoke.

 But if you’re going to vape: